The following objects are among the items that are prohibited. This is not an exhaustive list.

 - Heat activated or plug-in type air fresheners and wax warmers.

 Examples of prohibited extension cords/adapters [pdf]

-- Natural (potted or fresh cut) decorations (examples include pine decorations, leaves, cornstalks, etc.).
+- Natural (potted or fresh cut) decorations (examples include pine decorations, live holiday trees, leaves, cornstalks, etc.).

 - All electrical appliances used for cooking food, including hot plates, indoor grills, toasters, toaster ovens, or electric frying pans, etc.

 - Hoverboards, also known as motorized self-balancing or hands-free scooters.

 - Any item impeding emergency egress of a door or window.

 - Power strips that are plugged in to each other (i.e. “daisy chained”) and/or are not UL or CE approved/certified.